 - Method of payment

 We offer text message reminders for outpatient (non-hospital stay) provider appointments.
-To sign up for text reminders, just text – OSUWMC – to 622-622.
+To sign up for text reminders, text – OSUWMC – to 622-622.
 You’ll receive a confirmation text message back.
 Learn more about text reminders.

 What to bring to your visit

 For every visit, including surgeries, be sure to bring these items:

 - Driver’s license or state-issued identification